 First of all, this trip was all about the boys.
-Our goal was to say "YES" to as much as possible instead of the "No" they tend to get.
+Our goal was to say YES to as much as possible instead of the NO they tend to get.

-Bathrooms: Not as scary as I thought they'd be...a pleasant surprise.
+Camels, carrot sticks, and movies got us through the 10 hour drive.
+Bathrooms: not as scary as I thought they'd be... a pleasant surprise.
 However, the handicap ramps into the bathrooms... those were scary!
 They were so steep the boys thought they were slides.

-The boys relaxing in the room....
+The boys relaxing in the room...

 while we enjoyed the balcony...

 with amazing views of a downtown.
-From here you can't tell but all of those buildings are under construction.
+From here you can't tell, but all of those buildings are under construction.
 What you can't see is the skyline of cranes.
 They were EVERYWHERE!
 We had been told that there is a crane shortage in the world because of Dubai.
 That is not a joke.

 The tall building in the middle, when completed, will be the tallest building in the world.
 We read about some guy who wants to do a balancing act on top of it after completion.

-Our other view was of this....
+Our other view was of this...

+the Burj Al Arab.
 On our first attempt to visit it we had to turn around because we didn't have on the proper attire.
 Later Chris was able to take a short tour and said it was impressive.

 Our first morning we chose breakfast in bed.

-Now that we were living the 'good life', breakfast was free in several of the hotel restaurants including room service.
+Now that we were living the "good life", breakfast was free in several of the hotel restaurants, including room service.

-We were soooooo glad that it was on the house when we saw the bill.....(5 bowls of Cocoa Krispy is $25.00, and that's just for starters).
+We mis-ordered the first time, and instead of ordering five different things for each person, they sent us five of everything we ordered.
+We were soooooo glad that it was on the house when we saw the bill... five bowls of Cocoa Krispy is $25.00, and that's just for starters.

 Rubber Ducky needed a bath.

-Sometimes saying "Yes" is harder than you think...such as when your children want to go out looking like complete idi- I mean tourists.
+Sometimes saying "yes" is harder than you think... such as when your children want to go out looking like complete idi- I mean tourists.

 We spent as much time as possible at the Wild Wadi, a water park adjacent to the hotel.
 As hotel guests, we could come and go as we pleased.

-We did so often...sometimes for the whole day and sometimes for the morning or just the late afternoon.
+We did so often, sometimes for the whole day and sometimes for just the morning or the late afternoon.
 Other days we visited some of the hotel pools.

-Here Ethan is having a Sponge Bob moment.
+Here Ethan is having a SpongeBob moment.

 This man was amazing....he played and played and saved our kids from drowning in fun.
 Our Alaskan skin escaped sun burn by wearing surf tops.
-But by the end of the trip we were all looking a little darker especially Ethan.
-We kept thinking he looked dirty and needed a bath then we realized he had a nice tan starting.
+But by the end of the trip we were all looking a little darker, especially Ethan.
+We kept thinking he looked dirty and needed a bath until we realized he had a nice tan starting.
 My boys have never been tan before so this was new for us.

-The boys explored Sindbad's Kids Club.
+The boys explored Sinbad's Kids' Club.

 Ethan wore the cowboy gear every time we weren't headed for the water.
 Everyone just loved it.
 The hotel staff couldn't get enough of him and were disappointed if he showed up without it.

-Before dinner the boys played a game of chess....
+Before dinner the boys played a game of chess...

 it reminded me of the giant chess game in the first Harry Potter book.

-After a few moves it was....
+After a few moves it was...

 almost as dangerous!

-He sparkled and shined the whole time.
+This boy sparkled and shined the whole time.

 We then went to dinner at the Go West Cafe where Ethan's horse Chico was patiently waiting.